drewfishdesu/ITC/README.md

-the vs code mines are scary
+the vs code mines are scary (gusto ko na matulog)